t2t2/hall-of-fame/readme.md

 # NSFWshow's Viral Video Hall Of Fame
+(Dev setup instructions, for production consult your local salesman)

 1. Clone to whereever you like working from
 2. Set up a vhost entry in apache (unless files are in root of webserver)